 Entry to Fisherman’s Bastion

-Visiting the lower terraces: free of charge on any day, all-day
+Visiting the lower part: free of charge on any day, all-day

 Buying Tickets at Fisherman’s Bastion